 Cloud-based ecommerce already allows materials and components to be ordered and processed within the hour to support lean manufacturing.
 Once the parts and raw materials arrive, automated production will improve efficiency and minimise human errors.
 Real time adaptation manufacturing workflows become a reality when ‘smart’ machines routinely communicate with each other as well as with other systems and people.

 As an example, Harley Davidson’s implementation of JIT reduced inventory levels by 75% and increased production.
 A real-time bar coding system allows parts supply to be centralised, improving logistics and making better use of factory floor space.

 Robots are now an integral part of the manufacturing process.

 Another example of technology enabling JIT is 3D printing.
 Once an effective tool to create prototypes, this technology is already in use for low-volume production.
 Soon some products won’t need component parts.
 Instead, they will be created from digital patterns, as and when needed.
 This technology could change the face of logistics and redefine the meaning of the production line.

 Rob Williams says: “Fragmented historic data collected throughout the supply chain can only take you so far.
 In my opinion, the next stage of transformation will come when consistent real-time data is transparently and securely shared in the Cloud throughout sales, production and distribution processes.
 This level of digital collaboration will inform innovation and improve customer satisfaction.

 “Even small and start-up businesses can benefit from this end-to-end approach to processes and information.
 It allows them to make efficient use of their capital and improve cash flow.
 It’s a great way to avoid tying up money in unneeded inventory and it will help them to grow.”

-To find out more about digitally transforming your manufacturing business, please give us a call.
+To find out more about digitally transforming your manufacturing business and how Cloudfy can help, please give us a call.